dswann101164/azure-noob-blog/posts/2025-11-12-cloud-migration-reality-check.md

 Investigation revealed: Application was replaced by SaaS product in 2020.
 Old server still running.
 Nobody shut it off.

-**Cost of not asking: $32,400 wasted ($1,800 × 18 months)**
+**Cost of not asking: $32,400 wasted ($1,800 Ã— 18 months)**

 **How spreadsheet prevents this:**

 Question 23: "What business process does this application serve?"
 Question 50: "When was it last validated as still needed?"

-If you can't answer both with confidence → Retirement candidate, not migration candidate.
+If you can't answer both with confidence â†’ Retirement candidate, not migration candidate.

 ---